Pimp to Eat

 Pimp to Eat is the only studio album by American hip hop supergroup Analog Brothers, which consists of Ice-T as Ice Oscillator, Kool Keith as Keith Korg, Pimpin' Rex as Rex Roland JX3P, Marc Live as Marc Moog, and Black Silver as Silver Synth.
 It was released on August 15, 2000 via Ground Control Records and re-released on June 10, 2016 via Mello Music Group.
 The 16-track record featured guest appearances from Odd Oberheim, H-Bomb, Teflon, Rhymes Syndicate, Synth-A-Size Sisters, and DJ Cisco.

 Singles

 The album produced a 12" vinyl single "2005 A.D.", which was dropped on May 16, 2000 via Ground Control Records.
 Its A-side were two versions of "2005", master mix version with Odd Oberhiem and instrumental version.
 Its B-side were two versions of "Analog Annihilator vs. Silver Surfer", also master mix and instrumental.

 The second single, "Bionic Oldsmobile", was dropped on June 10, 2016 on Mello Music Group's re-release version and is available as free download.

 Music videos

-Music video for "Country Girl" was directed and edited by Pimp Rex & Kool Keith, and music video for "More Freaks" was directed by Gorilaman X.
+In 2016, two music videos were made to promote the re-release of Pimp to Eat.
+"Country Girl" was directed and edited by Pimp Rex & Kool Keith, and "More Freaks" was directed by Gorilaman X. No music videos were made on its original release.